umee-network/docs/docs/governance/community-dao/community-support.md

 > TLDR: Community Support leaders help organize, moderate, and support community members across all active Umee community channels.

+> To get started as a community support leader visit the #start-here channel in the "Community DAO" section of [Umee's Discord](https://discord.gg/umee).

 <br>

 ## Overview